RC Lens: New direction and return to Ligue 1

 In the 2017–18 Ligue 2 season, Lens lost their first seven matches in a row, the worst start to a season in the club's history.
 On 18 September, Lens finally got their first win of the season over US Quevilly-Rouen 2–0.

-In the 2018–19 Ligue 2 season, Lens finished 5th on the table and reached the promotion play off final against Dijon FCO.
+In the 2018–19 Ligue 2 season, Lens finished fifth and reached the promotion play off final against Dijon.
 After a 1–1 draw in the first leg, Lens would lose the second leg and the tie 3–1 after two goalkeeping blunders by Jérémy Vachoux cost his side a chance of promotion to Ligue 1.

-On 30 April 2020, Lens were promoted to Ligue 1 after the LFP decided to end the seasons of both Ligue 1 and Ligue 2 early due to the COVID-19 pandemic in France.
+On 30 April 2020, Lens were promoted to Ligue 1 after the LFP decided to end the seasons of both Ligue 1 and Ligue 2 early due to the COVID-19 pandemic.
 Lens were second on the table in Ligue 2 at the time of the decision.

-In the 2020–21 season, Lens finished 7th on the Ligue 1 table after an impressive first season back in France's top flight.
+In the 2020–21 season, Lens finished seventh on the Ligue 1 table after an impressive first season back in France's top flight.
 They finished seventh again in the following season with 62 points, despite being ranked second behind Paris Saint-Germain in the first half of the season.

-In the 2022–23 season, Lens won 10 games out of 10 at home during the first part of the season.
-On 1 January 2023, Lens beat PSG 3–1 and became the first team to defeat Paris, which had been unbeaten since the start of the season.
-Halfway through the season, Lens was second, three points behind PSG.
-On 1 March 2023, Lens was eliminated from the Coupe de France after a 2–1 defeat against Nantes in the quarter-finals.
-On 27 May, Lens won 3–0 against Ajaccio, finished 2nd in Ligue 1 and qualified for the Champions League for the third time in their history after 1998–99 and 2002–03.
+At the start of the 2022–23 season, Lens won its first 10 home games.
+On 1 January 2023, Lens beat PSG 3–1, who had been unbeaten since the start of the season.
+On 27 May, Lens won 3–0 against Ajaccio, finished second in Ligue 1 just one point behind Paris Saint-Germain.
+The team qualified for the Champions League for the third time in their history after 1998–99 and 2002–03.

+The following two seasons were disappointing for the Lens supporters, as the team finished seventh then eighth in the league, respectively.
+In June 2024, Will Still replaced Franck Haise as head coach.
+In June 2025, Pierre Sage took over as head coach.

+The 2025–26 season saw the club finish runners-up and qualified for the Champions League.
+On 22 May 2026, Lens won its first Coupe de France trophy in a 3–1 victory against Nice.
+On 16 August 2026, Lens won its first Trophée des Champions (the French super cup) in a 1–0 victory against PSG.

+In May 2026, RC Lens and Auchan extended their partnership until 2031, ensuring that the retailer remains the club's principal sponsor for an additional five seasons.